|Areas of expertise||

-I am on the organising committee for the Tudor & Stuart Ireland Conference at QUB in 2018.
+I was on the organising committee for the Tudor & Stuart Ireland Conference at QUB in 2018.
 In 2015 I organised a conference on 'The Medical World of Early Modern Ireland' at TCD.
 In 2008 I was responsible for the Irish History Students' Association Annual Conference at NUI Galway.

 At QUB – HIS1002 Medicine and Society in Early Modern Europe; HIS1003 Elites, Wealth and Power in Early Modern Ireland; HIS3120 The British Republic: Culture, Religion and War, 1649-1660; HIS3121 The War of Ideas in Seventeenth Century Ireland; MHY7020 Becoming a Historian

 In 2012 and again in 2016 I taught an honours seminar module at TCD entitled 'The nobility in early modern Ireland'.

 Between 2007 and 2010 I taught tutorials across a range of History courses at NUI Galway.
 In 2010 I was responsible for teaching part of a lecture module on the subject of 'The Tudors: religion, state and society' at NUI Galway.
 In 2008 and 2009 I delivered introductory lectures on seventeenth-century Ireland to the MA class in Irish Studies.